ash/raku-course/essentials/comments/embedded/index.md

 say $name;
 ```

-A good syntax highlighter helps a lot to visualize the presense of embedded comments.
+A good syntax highlighter helps a lot to visualize the comments.

 {% include nav.html %}